Good News at FBC Read through the Bible

 Want to know how this can make a difference in your life?
 Learn more by coming to Celebrate the Resurrection of Jesus Christ with us on Easter Sunday, April 20.
 Worship is at 10 AM.
 Come early for a light brunch and children's Easter Egg Hunt at 9:15.
 All guests will receive the publication The Hope of Easter as our gift to you.

 Good News at FBC

-¨Wonderful Sermon series through the book of Ephesians continues this month.
+¨Wonderful Sermon series through the book of James begins in April after Easter

 Come take a look at the first chapters of Exodus and see how God builds a nation; from the birth of Moses, childhood in a palace, the burning bush, to the final departure from Egypt.
 See what lessons can be learned from all this for us today.
 We'll also see how Jesus' death is foreshadowed in the last plague and other places and ways that he shows up.
 We can learn what God deems important then and now.

 Sermon Schedule for April